Nearly every country signs on to a sweeping deal to protect nature - The Boston Globe

-MONTREAL, Quebec — Roughly 190 countries early Monday approved a sweeping United Nations agreement to protect 30% of the planet’s land and oceans by 2030 and to take a slew of other measures against biodiversity loss, a mounting under-the-radar crisis that, if left unchecked, jeopardizes the planet’s food and water supplies as well as the existence of untold species around the world.
+MONTREAL — Roughly 190 countries early Monday approved a sweeping United Nations agreement to protect 30 percent of the planet’s land and oceans by 2030 and to take a slew of other measures against biodiversity loss, a mounting under-the-radar crisis that, if left unchecked, jeopardizes the planet’s food and water supplies as well as the existence of untold species around the world.

 The agreement comes as biodiversity is declining worldwide at rates never seen before in human history.
 Researchers have projected that 1 million plants and animals are at risk of extinction, many within decades.
-While many scientists and activists had pushed for even stronger measures, the deal, which includes verification mechanisms that previous agreements had lacked, clearly signals increasing momentum around the issue.
+The last extinction event of that magnitude was the one that killed off the dinosaurs 65 million years ago.

 Advertisement

-Overall, the deal lays out a suite of 23 conservation targets.
-The most prominent, known as 30x30, would place 30% of land and sea under protection.
-Currently, about 17% of the planet’s land and roughly 8% of its oceans are protected from activities such as fishing, farming and industry.
+Overall, the deal lays out a suite of 23 environmental targets.
+The most prominent, known as 30x30, would place 30 percent of land and sea under protection.
+Currently, about 17 percent of the planet’s land and roughly 8 percent of its oceans are protected, with restrictions on activities like fishing, farming, and mining.

+The United States is just one of two countries in the world that are not party to the Convention on Biological Diversity, largely because Republicans, who are typically opposed to joining treaties, have blocked US membership.
+That means the American delegation was required to participate from the sidelines.
+(The only other country that has not joined the treaty is the Holy See.)

+President Biden has signed an executive order that would similarly place 30 percent of US land and waters under protection, but any legislative efforts to support that goal are expected to face strong opposition when Republicans take control of the House in January.

-Countries also agreed to manage the remaining 70% of the planet to avoid losing areas of high importance to biodiversity and to ensure that big businesses disclose biodiversity risks and impacts from their operations.
+Countries also agreed to manage the remaining 70 percent of the planet to avoid losing areas of high importance to biodiversity and to ensure that big businesses disclose biodiversity risks and impacts from their operations.

 Now, the question is whether the deal’s lofty targets will be realized.